A generalized risk approach to path inference based on hidden Markov models: Introduction

-Although optimal in the sense of maximizing the expected number of correctly estimated states, a PMAP path might at the same time have low, in principle zero, probability \citep{tutorial}.
-It is actually not difficult to constrain the PMAP decoder to {\it admissible} paths, i.e. of positive posterior probabilities as described in \citep{KallKrogh2005} (albeit in a slightly more general form allowing for state aggregation) and also in Subsection \ref{sec:pvdmore}, \eqref{eq:remove0s}, below.
-A variation on this idea has been applied in \citep{PMAP2005} for prediction of membrane proteins, giving rise to the term `\emph{posterior Viterbi decoding (PVD)}' \citep{PMAP2005}.
-PVD, however, maximizes the product $\prod_{t=1}^Tp_t(s|x^T)$ \citep{PMAP2005} (and also \eqref{eq:remove0slog} below) and not the sum $\sum_{t=1}^Tp_t(s|x^T)$, whereas the two criteria are {\it no longer equivalent in the presence of path constraints} (Subsection \ref{sec:pvdmore}).
-In \citep{HolmesDurbin98}, a PMAP decoder is proposed to obtain optimal pairwise sequence alignments.
-The authors of \citep{HolmesDurbin98} use the term ``a legitimate alignment'' which suggests admissibility, but the description of the actual algorithm \citep[Section 3.8]{HolmesDurbin98} appears to be insufficiently detailed to verify if the algorithm indeed enforces admissibility, or, if inadmissible solutions are altogether an issue in that context.
+A variation on the same idea of making PMAP paths admissible has been applied in \citep{PMAP2005} for prediction of membrane proteins, giving rise to the \emph{posterior Viterbi decoding (PVD)} \citep{PMAP2005}.
+PVD, however, maximizes the product $\prod_{t=1}^Tp_t(s_t|x^T)$ \citep{PMAP2005} (and also \eqref{eq:remove0slog} below) and not the sum $\sum_{t=1}^Tp_t(s_t|x^T)$, whereas the two criteria are {\it no longer equivalent in the presence of path constraints} (subsection \ref{sec:pvdmore}).
+While acknowledging this latter distinction between their decoder and PVD and not distinguishing between the prior and posterior modes of admissibility, \citep{KallKrogh2005} appear to be unaware of the other distinction between their decoder and PVD: PVD paths are guaranteed to be of not only positive prior probability but also of positive posterior probability, i.e. admissible (in our sense of the term).
+In \citep{HolmesDurbin98}, a PMAP decoder is proposed to obtain optimal pairwise sequence alignments. \citep{HolmesDurbin98} use the term ``a legitimate alignment'' which suggests admissibility, but the description of their algorithm \citep[Section 3.8]{HolmesDurbin98} appears to be insufficiently detailed to verify if the output is guaranteed to be admissible, or only of positive prior probability, or, if inadmissible solutions are altogether an issue in that context.